-The lower left of the MIDI keyboard (C#0 - B1) is reserved for a collection of socalled Common Phrases.
+The lower left of the MIDI keyboard (C $\sharp 0$ - B1) is reserved for a collection of so-called Common Phrases.
 These phrases are "hard-wired" and won't change with the STYLE selection.
+You can use the Finger/Slap toggleswitch to switch between a fingered or a slapped playing technique, which drastically changes the sound.
 Common Phrases complement the Style Phrases by patterns that are more generic and applicable to multiple contexts.